unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/HowTo-NavigateBetweenPages.md

 ### 3. Defining ViewMap and RouteMap

 At this point, if you inspect the Output window you'll see a line that says something similar to:
-`For better performance (avoid reflection), create mapping for for path 'Sample', view 'SamplePage', view model ''` This warning exists because Navigation uses reflection as a fallback mechanism to associate types and the corresponding navigation route.
+`For better performance (avoid reflection), create mapping for for path 'Sample', view 'SamplePage', view model` This warning exists because Navigation uses reflection as a fallback mechanism to associate types and the corresponding navigation route.
 This can be resolved by specifying a `ViewMap` and a `RouteMap` for the `SamplePage` to eliminate the need for reflection

 - Update the `RegisterRoutes` method in the `App.xaml.host.cs` file